-The 85th Texas Legislature created a new law in 2017 called Possession or Promotion of Lewd Visual Material Depicting Child.
+In 2017, the 85th Texas Legislature created an offense called Possession or Promotion of Lewd Visual Material Depicting Child.
 This new crime outlaws possession or promotion of images (whether photographs, drawings, paintings or electronic graphics) of clothed (or unclothed) children (whether they’re yours or not) that “appeal to the prurient interest in sex.”

 POSSESSION OR PROMOTION OF LEWD VISUAL MATERIAL DEPICTING CHILD ATTORNEY FAQs

 This law was created by Section 1 of House Bill 18101 and has been codified at Section 43.262 in the Texas Penal Code.
-The law has serious Constitutional problems, as the amount of images that this covers is almost unimaginably large.
+The law has serious constitutional problems.
+The amount of images that this covers is almost unimaginably large.
 The state might have to imprison every sixteen year old that uses Snapchat, Instagram or Facebook.

 Have you been charged with Possession or Promotion of Lewd Visual Material Depicting Child in Texas?
 Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Possession or Promotion of Lewd Visual Material Depicting Child?

 (b) A person commits an offense if the person knowingly possesses, accesses with intent to view, or promotes visual material that: